Chris-Hesterman/Cat-Not-Cat/_PRESS-RELEASE.md

 > Wrap it up and give pointers where the reader should go next.

-## Head over to www.catnotcat.com and keep an eye out for future updates including multi imageURL entry, an file uploads!
+## Head over to www.catnotcat.com and keep an eye out for future updates including multi imageURL entry, improved detection, and file uploads!